saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

   operator: "Exists"
   effect: "NoSchedule"
 ```
-`kubectl apply -f toleration-pod2.yaml`
+`kubectl apply -f toleration-NoSchedule-exists-pod.yaml`

+#### 🔥PreferNoSchedule | Adding a Taint to a Node
-PreferNoSchedule — This softer version of NoSchedule attempts to avoid placing non-tolerant pods on the node but does not strictly enforce it, allowing for scheduling flexibility under constrained resources.
+This softer version of NoSchedule attempts to avoid placing non-tolerant pods on the node but does not strictly enforce it, allowing for scheduling flexibility under constrained resources.

 NoExecute — This will immediately evict all(running,stop,others) if the pods don’t have tolerations for the tainted nodes.It's crucial for maintaining node conditions like dedicated hardware usage or regulatory compliance.